-- 4.3.1 Each fielding team shall have two new balls for its innings, to be used in alternate overs i.e. one from each end. - 4.3.2 In a match reduced to 25 overs or less per side before the first innings commences, each team shall have only one new ball for its Innings.
+- 4.3.1 Each fielding team shall have two new balls for its innings, to be used in alternate overs i.e. one from each end for overs 1 to 34. - 4.3.2 At the end of over 34, the fielding team will choose one of the two balls from the innings to be used for all the remaining overs of the innings.
+The other ball will be added to the supply of replacement balls for the innings. - 4.3.3 In a match reduced to 25 overs or less per side before the first innings commences, each team shall have only one new ball for its innings.